spl0k/supysonic/README.md

 [docs-cli]: docs/cli.md

+## Client authentication

+The Subsonic API provides several authentication methods.
+One of them, known as _token authentication_ was added with API version 1.13.0.
+As Supysonic currently targets API version 1.8.0, the token based method isn't supported.
+So if your client offers you the option, you'll have to disable the token based authentication for it to work.

 ## Watching library changes

 Instead of manually running a scan every time your library changes, you can run